Choubeihai/algorithm/README.md

   most problems come from leetcode，and some are from the company interview.

-  - spent about 10 days on 1~50，from May 26,2022 to  June 9,2022, I think it is a  milestone that  is  worth to remember it.
+  - spent about 10 days on problem 1~50 in leetcode，from May 26,2022 to  June 9,2022, I think it is a  milestone that  is  worth to remember it.

 - go